williamweckl/spree_resale/README.md

 Spree Resale
 =========

 Spree extension for Resale users.
-Adds fields resale_price and resale_min_quantity.
 Tested on Spree 2.4.

+Adds new user role for resales, fields for resale price and resale minimum quantity with respective validations.

 Installation
 ------------